thakura1/cs4241-final-project-group11/README.md

 Accessibility:

 On Lighthouse, our project recieved an 100 for accessibility.
 We stuck to high contrast and clear visuals using tailwind.
-Additionally we chose very reable fonts.
+Additionally we chose very readable fonts.
 For playing the game, we chose keyboard navigation, a common and accessible game mechanism for user ease.
 Additionally we provided two options (arrows or WASD) for user prefrence.
 We also ensured that the canvas resizes dynamically and added scrollability so the game remains playable and visually consistent across different devices with different screen sizes.

 Technical Achievments: